activities

 #1

-Costa Rica’s North Pacific Coast is the country’s most visited location and includes popular destinations like the Guanacaste Province and the Nicoya Peninsula.
-The North Pacific Coast is one of the best surfing locations in Costa Rica for beginners.
+Costa Rica’s North Pacific shoreline is the country’s most visited location and includes popular destinations like the Guanacaste Province and the Nicoya Peninsula.
+The North Pacific coastline is one of the best Costa Rica surfing locations for beginners.
 There are lots of surfing schools where you can learn the basics of surfing, and generally speaking, this area of the country enjoys calmer waves.

-The North Pacific Coast receives consistent swells and features tons of beach breaks, making it a great spot to surf year-round.
+The North Pacific shore receives consistent swells and features tons of breaks, making it a great spot to surf year-round.
 However, you’ll find the best surfing conditions between May and November.

 Playa Grande